armin-fx/BandedScad/doc/math_polygon.md

 #### is_intersection_polygon_segment [^][contents]
 [is_intersection_polygon_segment]: #is_intersection_polygon_segment-
-Returns `true` if a line segment intersect any line from a polygon.\
+Returns `true` if a line segment intersect any line from a polygon.
 Only in 2D plane.

+_Arguments:_
 ```OpenSCAD
 is_intersection_polygon_segment (points, line, path, without)
 ```